Article written: 14 Apr , 2014 Updated: 23 Dec , 2015 by Bob King

 By Bob King

 I'm a long-time amateur astronomer and member of the American Association of Variable Star Observers (AAVSO).
 My observing passions include everything from auroras to Z Cam stars.
-Every day the universe offers up something both beautiful and thought-provoking.
 I also write a daily astronomy blog called Astro Bob.
+My new book, "Wonders of the Night Sky You Must See Before You Die", a bucket list of essential sky sights, will publish in April.
+It's currently available for pre-order at Amazon and BN.